Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 - **Hyper-Personalization**.
 Built-in memory enables context-aware interactions, creating uniquely tailored experiences for each customer.

-To manage a new generation of AI Agents, Cognigy.AI introduces the AI Agent Management interface, where you can create, edit, and delete humanlike AI Agents.
+To manage a new generation of AI Agents, Cognigy.AI introduces the AI Agent Management interface, where you can create, edit, and delete AI Agents.

 ## Create an AI Agent

-To create a humanlike AI Agent, follow these steps:
+To create an AI Agent, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu of the **Projects** page, select a Project.